ehasan101/LandingPageDesign01/README.md

 # CareerMission25 - Personal Portfolio Website

-A responsive personal portfolio website showcasing my journey to becoming a web developer by 2025.
+A minimalist portfolio website showcasing my journey to becoming a web developer by 2025.
+Built with HTML, CSS, and JavaScript, this responsive single-page website features

 ## Features